Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

 Onyeka Okongwu Insights vs. the Celtics

-- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- The Celtics are the 18th-ranked squad in the NBA, conceding 44 rebounds per contest.
+- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.

-- In terms of assists, the Celtics have given up 23.1 per contest, second in the league.
+- In terms of assists, the Celtics are ranked second in the league, giving up 23.1 per contest.

 Onyeka Okongwu vs. the Celtics